Phone: (212) 854-0106

 - Putting Green Infrastructure on Private Property in New York City, 28 Environmental Law in New York 139 (Sept.
 2017)

-- The Status of Climate Change Litigation: A Global Review, with Michael Burger (UN Environment)
+- The Status of Climate Change Litigation: A Global Review, with Michael Burger (UN Environment, May 2017)

 - Section 115 in Practice, in Section 115: How an Unsung Provision of the Clean Air Act Can Help the United States Tackle Climate Change (M. Burger ed., forthcoming)